-In 2022, the Group's cooperation with EAP HELLAS was renewed, which involves a psychological support programme - telephone communication and individual sessions - for employees and their family members.
+In 2023, the Group's cooperation with EAP HELLAS was renewed, which involves a psychological support programme - telephone communication and individual sessions - for employees and their family members.
+This program will continue in 2024 with a new partner.

 6.1.6.
 Communication between employees and management